 The first 6 digits of the HTS code are derived from the HS (Harmonized System) code.
 The Harmonized System is maintained by the WCO (World Customs Organization) and followed by all participating countries.

-The HTS code is used in a variety of ways, all relating back to international trade.
+HTS codes are used in a variety of ways, all in relation to international trade.

 In the United States, HTS codes are used in the following ways:

 When importing into the U.S. importers are required to provide accurate HTS codes for their imported goods.
 CBP (Customs and Border Protection) agents use the HTS code to calculate and assess import duties and determine product compliance.

 Using USA Customs Clearance’s HTS code lookup tool is one of the simplest and easiest ways to find your HTS code.
 You simply input a product’s name, description, or the first 4 digits of HS code into the search bar and the tool will pull up a list of potential matches for the item you’re looking for.
 Each match includes a description of the product and its corresponding HTS code.